 - Extensive Customer Base: Over 1000 Data-Driven organizations from 40+ Countries trust Hevo for their Data Integration needs.

 - Live Support: The Hevo team is available round the clock to extend exceptional customer support through chat, email, and support calls.

 Kafka Hadoop Integration

-A Hadoop producer introduces a connect to the Kafka producer, which helps publish data from the Hadoop cluster.
+A Hadoop producer introduces a connection to the Kafka producer, which helps publish data from the Hadoop cluster.